TLCFEM/suanPan-manual/docs/Example/Solid/wave-propagation.md

 The model script can be downloaded [here](wave-propagation.supan).

+**This model contains 16641 nodes and 16384 elements.
+The memory usage is about 2 GB.**

 **Due to small step size and need to export visualization data, the full analysis takes around 20 minutes to complete on an average PC platform.**